github/training-kit/git-guides/git-overview.md

 ### Learning Git Basics

-If you're getting started with Git, a great place to start is the [Git Cheat sheet](https://github.github.io/training-kit/).
+If you're getting started with Git, a great place to learn the basic commands is the [Git Cheat sheet](https://github.github.io/training-kit/).
 It's translated into many languages, [open source as a part of the `github/training-kit` repository](https://github.com/github/training-kit), and a great starting place for the fundamentals on the command line.

 Some of the most important and most used commands that you'll find there are: